 Makeup for me decreases my anxiety and is ultimately effective as it’s distracting.
 I’ve tried lots of distraction techniques and many prove useless as they just don’t distract me enough.

 I didn’t realise the impact that doing my makeup was having on me until my anxiety grew.
 I recognised the difference in my busy mind before, during and after I started painting my face.
 Even as I write this it seems extremely bizarre that such a mundane task can have such power.
 I didn’t consider writing this blog post until the other day when a friend and I realised it had the same effect on each of us.
 It then came to my attention that maybe my strange coping tool is others too.

-I have since spent some amount of time trying to create and comprehend an explanation for this to make those who are reading this with questions marks in their eyes understand why this makes so much sense.
+I have since spent some amount of time trying to create and comprehend an explanation for this to make those who are reading this with questions marks in their eyes understand why it makes so much sense.

-I must confess too, doing my makeup isn’t a glamorous event, as a task doing my makeup doesn’t require me to get dressed, or do anything beforehand.
+I must confess too, doing my makeup isn’t a glamorous event.
+As a task doing my makeup doesn’t require me to get dressed, or do anything beforehand.
 This means that I do not have a list of things to do before or after.
 Therefore, it doesn’t create anxiety in the anticipation of the act.

 What I am trying to say…

 For those of you who are reading this and suffer from anxiety yourself, I wanted to share one of my biggest tips and tricks for getting out of the house and improving a bad day.
-So maybe next time your anxiety is high before that family meal, or event, redo your makeup, or do your makeup?
+So maybe next time your anxiety is high redo your make-up, or do your make-up?
 See if it helps?

-Today Tomorrow Forever
+Today Tomorrow Forever,